 Youths urged to embrace ‘Servant Leadership’

-In the wake of a leadership setback bedevilling Africa, youths in Nigeria have been called upon to embrace the concept of ‘servant leadership.’
+In the wake of a leadership setback bedeviling Africa, youths in Nigeria have been called upon to embrace the concept of ‘servant leadership.’

 This call was made at a virtual edition of ‘The Becoming Summit 2.0’, which was held recently.